From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Top five: zero emergencies (they trusted the process)

 The data told a clear story.
-Bottom six clients were expensive to serve, unprofitable, not growing, didn’t refer, and created constant friction.
-They weren’t “paying their way”—they were subsidized by profits from better clients.
+The bottom 6 clients were expensive to serve, unprofitable, not growing, didn’t refer, and created constant friction.
+They weren’t paying their way—they were carried by profits from better clients.

-A traditional consultant would keep them because “revenue is revenue.”
-Santiago saw them as what they actually were: $10,500/month in revenue, consuming $13,000/month in true costs (including opportunity cost of time).
+Most consultants would keep them because “revenue is revenue.”
+Santiago saw them as what they were: $10,500/month in revenue that consumed $13,000/month in true costs, including the opportunity cost of his time.

-Week 2 decision: Bottom tier had to go.
-The middle tier could pay more.
-The top tier should pay significantly more.
+Week 2 decision: the bottom tier had to go, the middle tier could pay more, and the top tier should pay significantly more.

 The question wasn’t whether to raise prices.
-The question was how much, how fast, and how to keep the right clients while losing the wrong ones.
+It was how much to raise them, how fast to do it, and how to keep the right clients while losing the wrong ones.

 Week 3: Price Restructuring Announcement